top of page

 The verb 'grieve' shares its etymological roots with the noun 'grief.'
 It originates from the Old French word 'grever,' which means 'to burden' or 'to harm.'
 'Grever' itself can be traced back to the Latin word 'gravare,' which means 'to make heavy' or 'to burden.'
 The etymology of 'grieve' reflects the idea that experiencing deep sorrow, pain, and emotional distress in response to a significant loss or bereavement is akin to being burdened or weighed down by the emotional pain.
 Thus, when we say we 'grieve,' we are describing the heavy emotional burden that we carry when dealing with profound sadness and loss, a burden that has been ingrained in the word's meaning through its linguistic history.

-Quiz: Find the meaning of the verb grieve:
+Find the correct meaning of the verb grieve:

 Try Again!